gyulanemeth/bluefox.email/tools/content/index.md

 # Free Email Content Tools

 ### Link Checker

-**Validate your email links and prevent broken URLs**.
-Check if your email contains valid links and analyze their effectiveness for user engagement.
-Our link checker helps ensure your email content is accessible and improves click-through rates.
+Ensure every link in your emails works perfectly.
+Test all URLs in your HTML email templates to catch broken links, validate redirects, and preview your content before sending to subscribers.

 [Read More →](/tools/content/link-checker.md)